Den Sorte Skole: Lektion III

 Thousands of samples lifted off more than 250 old vinyl records from 51 countries on six continents.
 Two years of dedicated work followed by a failed attempt to clear the samples with IFPI Denmark.

 This is the very short story behind Copenhagen duo Den Sorte Skole's new magnum opus, Lektion III.
-A 1,5 hour long musical odyssey that blends everything from Moroccan traditional songs, Indian hymns and field recordings of Cameroonian Pygmies to forgotten Yugoslav psych, French avant-garde noise and early German electro into a dark and giddy trip through musical history and beyond.
+A 1.5-hour long musical odyssey that blends everything from Moroccan traditional songs, Indian hymns, and field recordings of Cameroonian Pygmies to forgotten Yugoslav psych, French avant-garde noise, and early German electro into a dark and giddy trip through musical history and beyond.

 There are no genres and no boundaries – this is musical storytelling across time and space.
-Indian tabla- players jam with German synth pioneers, Iraqi oud-legends with French percussionists and Indonesian singers with voodoo preachers from Bahamas!
-Like a ghost-band brought to life from the crates of forgotten music playing favorite tunes from a parallel world.
+Indian tabla- players jam with German synth pioneers, Iraqi oud-legends with French percussionists, and Indonesian singers with voodoo preachers from the Bahamas!
+Like a ghost band brought to life from the crates of forgotten music playing favorite tunes from a parallel world.

 "It's been a long time since the idea of an artist sampling another's work could be considered shocking or transgressive", Canadian RVA Magazine wrote in their review.
 Den Sorte Skole's work could.
 They have sampled the whole world and managed to avoid the clichés of forced cultural crossings.
-They have made a sample-based album without focusing it around beats, which distinguishes it from most sample- based music.
-To put it simple – Den Sorte Skole made an album from samples, but you can't hear that!
+They have made a sample-based album without focusing on beats, distinguishing it from most sample-based music.
+To put it simply – Den Sorte Skole made an album from samples, but you can't hear that!
 Isolated elements from old records from around the globe are merged like they were destined to meet.
 Their music simply subsumes its component elements into a cohesive whole with the greatest of ease.

-Due to their unsuccessfully attempt to clear the samples with IFPI Denmark, Lektion III can't be sold on iTunes, Boomkat etc. but is now available as a free – and 'illegal' - download from their website.
-With the album comes a 40-page booklet going into great depth with the artists they have sampled on Lektion III, the process of making it and the legal and musical context it was made in.
+Due to their unsuccessfully attempt to clear the samples with IFPI Denmark, Lektion III can't be sold on iTunes, Boomkat etc. but is now available as a free – and 'illegal' – download from their website.
+With the album comes a 40-page booklet going into great depth with the artists they have sampled on Lektion III, the process of making it, and the legal and musical context it was made.
 Download the booklet here.

-Lektion #3 was released on April 22, 2013.
+Lektion No. 3 was released on 22 April 2013.